-- Screen pregnant patients at least once for depression and anxiety symptoms and complete a full assessment of mood and emotional wellbeing during the comprehensive postpartum visit. - If a patient screens positive for depression and anxiety during pregnancy, additional screening should occur during the comprehensive postpartum visit. - Women with depression or anxiety, a history of perinatal mood disorders, risk factors for perinatal mood disorders (such as life stress, lower income, lower education, or poor social support), or suicidal thoughts warrant close monitoring, evaluation, and assessment. - Refer patients to mental health healthcare providers, if needed, to offer the maximum support. - Reference and use appropriate community behavioral health resources (for example, Women, Infants, and Children; Healthy Families America; etc.). - Ensure a process is in place for follow-up, diagnosis, and treatment.
+- Screen pregnant patients at least once for depression and anxiety symptoms and complete a full assessment of mood and emotional wellbeing during the comprehensive postpartum visit. - If a patient screens positive for depression and anxiety during pregnancy, additional screening should occur during the comprehensive postpartum visit. - Women with depression or anxiety, a history of perinatal mood disorders, risk factors for perinatal mood disorders (such as life stress, lower income, lower education or poor social support), or suicidal thoughts warrant close monitoring, evaluation and assessment. - Refer patients to mental healthcare providers, if needed, to offer the maximum support. - Reference and use appropriate community behavioral health resources (for example, Women, Infants, and Children [WIC]; Healthy Families America; etc.).
+WIC and Healthy Families America are independent organizations that offer health information that members may find helpful. - Ensure a process is in place for follow-up, diagnosis and treatment.